 The SJD program normally takes a minimum of three years and a maximum of five years.
 The program requires one to two semesters of course work as recommended by the faculty supervisor completed in residence at Duke Law School.
 The student must successfully pass written and oral examinations in the general field of study before formal admission to candidacy.
 The student will be asked to prepare a research proposal, which must be accepted before research on the dissertation begins.
 The SJD student's faculty committee will assess the student's progress, make recommendations, and hold an oral examination on the final draft of the dissertation.

-The application should include academic transcripts for the first law degree and any course work completed for the LLM degree.
+The application should include transcripts from all previously attended academic institutions.
 A minimum of three recommendation letters are required including at least one recommendation from a faculty member well acquainted with the applicant's performance in the LLM degree program.
 A substantial sample of the applicant's writing should be submitted as well as a brief research proposal (approximately 2-5 pages) describing the applicant's research interest.
 Applicants are requested not to contact individual Duke Law School faculty members.
 The entire application will be reviewed by the Faculty Committee on Comparative and International Studies.
 If further information is necessary, the applicant will be notified.
 Admissions decisions will be made starting in March.